BenoitMarechal/P06_NexaWorks/README.md

 NexaWorks is a database for second hand vehicles.

-Follow to steps to install and query the database on your machine:
+Follow these steps to install and query the database on your machine:

 -  Cloneand or Download and unzip the repo locally on your machine.
 -  Open SSMS